MonikaKrella/SeaMasters-Battleship/README.md

 ![seamlogo](https://user-images.githubusercontent.com/92270179/171294801-928f97ea-0a46-44bc-9d33-23662bb6741a.png)

 # SeaMasters-Battleship
-Your simulator of Battleship game!
+Your simulator of the Battleship game!

 ## Project assumptions
-The game is projected to be fully independent in decision from fronted site.
-Any websie coud use simple API to run battleship.
+The game is designed in a way that server is fully responsible for executing game logic.
+Any website can use this API to run battleship.
+If you want to see frontend part prepaired for this simulator, visit: https://github.com/MonikaKrella/SeaMastersFront

+### Technical issues
+ - Data from server is avaiable by simple API, with two endpoinds for creating game and making player's turn.
+ - It's using a single game manager for all clients and storing their games by games' ids, which is necessary for getting data about every turn.

+### Different shooting algorithms
+The way of generating shots depends on situation in game.
+If it is first shot of current player, it make a shot randomly.
+However if first shot hitted other player ship, attacking player makes "searching shot" in closest neighbours of field, where ship was hitten.

+## Rules
 It was written based on classical rules.
 The board has always 10x10 fields and set of ships is also always the same.
-If you want to see frontend part prepaired for this simulator, visit: https://github.com/MonikaKrella/SeaMastersFront

 ### Rules of ship positioning
 Following the rules bot algorithm places ships with at least 1 empty field between them, in vertical and horizonal direction.